XenoidXD/blockchain-voting-system/docs/usage.md

 # Usage Guide

-This guide explains how to use the Blockchain-Based Voting System.
+This guide explains how to use the BVS (blockchain-voting-system).

 ## Overview